6 May 2021

-Basic editing and tagging of TTs and MDs on the page can be done via a simple set of dialog boxes.
+Basic editing and tagging of title tags and meta descriptions on the page in Sitecore can be done via a simple set of dialog boxes.

 Internal linking management in Sitecore is simple.
 CMS users can easily navigate to a page they wish to link to through the CMS page tree, without needing to manually add any links.
 Also, if a page’s URL changes and other pages link to this page, all these links will be updated automatically meaning you won’t get any broken links.

 Sitecore has an XML sitemap generator which automatically includes all pages from the CMS page tree into your XML sitemap file.
 The CMS user can then prioritise a page in the XML sitemap and increase crawl rate speed by changing the page update frequency.

 A key feature of Sitecore is its multilingual capabilities.
 Should you need to create versions of your web pages in different languages, it can configure your solution and templates to include correctly formed Hreflang tags.
 This automatically aids multilingual search engine discovery and determines which version of the page should be indexed and serve in international search results.

 The Sitecore marketplace offers a 301 redirection module that’s easy to use and can be updated via the Sitecore interface.

 This is another SEO-focused feature which can be configured at a template level and rendered automatically following a pre-configured set of rules.

 The configuration of other critical SEO features at both a template and component level is also supported by Sitecore.
 These include: